Les yeux au ciel: Commercial performance

-In early September 2016, after the release of Encore un soir, "Les yeux au ciel" entered the French Digital Singles Chart at number 168 and the French Overall Singles Chart at number 169.
-It stayed on both charts for three weeks.
-On 20 June 2017, "Les yeux au ciel" entered the Canadian Adult Contemporary chart at number fifty.
-On 4 July 2017, it reached number forty-three.
+Following the release of Encore un soir, "Les yeux au ciel" entered the French Digital Singles Chart at number 168 and the French Overall Singles Chart at number 169 in early September 2016.
+The song remained on both charts for three consecutive weeks.
+On 20 June 2017, it debuted at number 50 on the Canadian Adult Contemporary chart, later peaking at number 43 on 4 July 2017.

 Live performances

-On 7 September 2016, Dion performed "Les yeux au ciel" for the very first time on television on M6's Music Show – 100% tubes 2016 in France.
-On 1 October 2016, she also performed it on Le Grand Show on France 2.
-Both shows were recorded in June 2016, while Dion was touring France with her Summer Tour 2016.
+Dion first performed "Les yeux au ciel" on television on 7 September 2016 during M6's Music Show – 100% tubes 2016 in France.
+She also performed the song on Le Grand Show on France 2 on 1 October 2016.
+Both performances were recorded in June 2016 while Dion was touring France as part of her Summer Tour 2016.